qwd/dev-site/content/en/docs/resource/air-info.md

 You can use the [Monitoring Station Data](/en/docs/api/air-quality/air-station/) to obtain values of pollutant concentrations measured at specific monitoring stations.

-> <strong>Warning:</strong> Monitoring stations may not be able to provide data for a variety of reasons, such as failures, maintenance, etc., and it is not possible to know when or if they will be restored.
+> **Warning:** Monitoring stations may not be able to provide data for a variety of reasons, such as failures, maintenance, etc., and it is not possible to know when or if they will be restored.
 {.bqdanger}
 ## China AQI

 For AQI in China, please refer to the following instruction:

-- The calculation of AQI is in accordance with the [Technical Regulation on Ambient Air Quality Index (AQI) (Trial) (HJ 633-2012)](https://www.mee.gov.cn/ywgz/fgbz/bz/bzwb/jcffbz/201203/ t20120302_224166.shtml).
+- The calculation of AQI is in accordance with the [Technical Regulation on Ambient Air Quality Index (AQI) (Trial) (HJ 633-2012)](https://www.mee.gov.cn/ywgz/fgbz/bz/bzwb/jcffbz/201203/t20120302_224166.shtml).
 - QAQI is not supported
 - Pollutants are not supported in Air Quality Forecast API.
 - If the pollutant sub-index is < 50, the primary pollutant in AQI (CN) is null.
-- The air quality data are <strong>for reference only, have not been revised and confirmed by a full audit process, and are not applicable for evaluating the compliance status or any official assessment</strong>.
+- The air quality data are **for reference only, have not been revised and confirmed by a full audit process, and are not applicable for evaluating the compliance status or any official assessment**.
 Please refer to the air quality data released by [China national Environmental Monitoring Centre](https://www.cnemc.cn).